Noma

 Where noma is detected at an early stage, its progression can be rapidly halted, through basic hygiene, antibiotics and nutritional rehabilitation.
 But without treatment, noma is fatal in 90 percent of cases.

 Médecins Sans Frontières / Doctors Without Borders (MSF) supports the world's only dedicated noma hospital in northwest Nigeria.
-Our programme in Sokoto Children's Hospital, run in collaboration with the Ministry of Health, focuses on outreach, education and surgery.
-In 2018, our teams performed 150 surgeries on 117 noma patients.
+Our innovative programme at Sokoto Children's Hospital, run in collaboration with the Ministry of Health, focuses on outreach, education and surgery.
+In 2023, our surgical team carried out almost 200 specialist procedures.

-An important step towards eradicating the disease is the inclusion of noma on the WHO's list of neglected tropical diseases which MSF, along with other organisations, is campaigning for.
+An important step towards eradicating the disease is the inclusion of noma on the WHO's list of neglected tropical diseases (NTDs) which opens up increased funding and resources.

 Support our work